 Kevin D. Spears was born on July 3, 1979 in DeKalb, Illinois and was raised in the small country town of Big Rock, Illinois.
-Pastor asked Jesus Christ to be his personal Saviour on March 5, 1997 after reading the plan of salvation from a Gospel tract he picked up from the foyer table of the church his parents had been attending.
+Kevin believed on the Lord Jesus Christ on March 5, 1997 after reading the plan of salvation from a Gospel tract he picked up from the foyer table of the church his parents had been attending.

 Several years after he got saved, he was going through his keepsake box and found an autographed collector's card of former National Football Player, Don Beebe.
 Upon looking at the card he realized it was more than just an autographed football card, it was a Gospel tract.

 He received that Gospel tract when he was a child in grade school from his recess monitor.
 The recess monitor who gave him the Gospel tract was Don Beebe's sister in law.
 He never read the Gospel tract/card when he received it, but put it into a protective sleeve.
 It only was only after he got saved that he realized God was trying to get ahold of his heart when he was a child.

 On September 2, 1998, he surrendered to God's call on his life to be a pastor.
 He believed the Lord wanted him to return back home and minister to those in northern Illinois.
 He pursued this calling by studying at Commonwealth Baptist College in Lexington, Kentucky.
 He graduated in 2003 with a B.A. in Theology.

 At Commonwealth Baptist College, Kevin met Kimmie and they were married on April 18, 2003.
 The Lord has blessed them with three children, Isaac, Aaron, and Elias.
 From 2003 until the fall of 2008, he was on staff at Clays Mill Road Baptist Church in Lexington, Kentucky.